izuvela/eflush-test/api/README.md

 2.  `yarn watch` - to start typescript compiler.
 Transpiled javascript code gets stored in the /dist folder which is automatically created.

-3.  `yarn start-dev` - to start the project in the development mode.
+3.  `yarn start` - to start the project in the development mode.
 This mode uses nodemon to watch for changes and restart the server.

 4.  `yarn start-prod` - to start the project in the production mode.
 This mode starts the project using node.